ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 }
 ```

-To sign in :
+To sign again in use the Azure CLI :
 ```
 az login --service-principal --username APP_ID --password PASSWORD --tenant TENANT_ID
 ```

-or shell (use the az_login.bash template and adjust as required)
+*OR* shell (use the az_login.bash template and adjust as required)
 ```

 export AZ_APP_ID="<value>"